 A simple blood test can identify the presence of vitamin B12 deficiency.

-Candida is a fungus (type of yeast) that exists in low levels in the mouth and intestinal tract where it helps with absorption of nutrients and digestion.
+Candida is a fungus (a type of yeast) that exists in low levels in the mouth and intestinal tract where it helps with the absorption of nutrients and digestion.
 When this fungus is overproduced, however, it can cause an infection in the vagina, mouth, and intestinal tract, although it may also affect the skin and mucous membranes.
 Among people who have a weakened immune system, the infection can spread to the blood and membranes around the brain and heart.

 Factors that can cause candida infection include eating a diet high in processed carbohydrates and sugar, chronic stress, use of antibiotics, use of oral contraceptives, a weakened immune system, and having diabetes.
 Signs and symptoms of a candida infection include:

 - Exhaustion (regardless of how much sleep you get)

 - Cravings for sweets

 - Thrush/white coating on the tongue

 - Joint pain